 The Toyota Production System, or TPS, is one of the most well-known tools recently but even it is some 70 years old at this point.
 It is perhaps best known for JIT, Just in Time inventory system.
 But, as expressed by Executive Vice President Taiichi Ohno, “The most important objective of the Toyota System has been to increase production efficiency by consistently and thoroughly eliminating waste.
 This concept and the equally important respect for humanity … are the foundations of the Toyota production system.”
 Great ideas, Frank Gilbreth thought so when he wrote about them in 1916.

-Professionally, I prefer to select perceptive elements or tools, rather than entire systems.
+This entire program follows the practice to select perceptive elements or tools, rather than entire systems.
 A selected portion is more apt to contain pertinent elements for your situation than an entire system.

 Month 11: Plant layout, flow, space utilization